-The reason I specify fresh by leaf as opposed to dried is that I like to attach the bay leaf to the onion using the cloves, sort of like thumbtacks.
-And a dried bay leaf will tend to crack and crumble if you try this.
-However, if you can't find fresh, you can use dry.
-Just add it separately without trying the clove trick.
+The reason for using fresh bay leaf as opposed to dried is that it allows you to attach the bay leaf to the onion using the cloves like thumbtacks.
+A dried bay leaf will tend to crack and crumble if you try this.
+This is not the end of the world, since you'll be straining the sauce anyway.

-What's nice about sticking the cloves in the onion is it makes it easier to retrieve them.
-Technically since you're straining the sauce anyway, it doesn't matter.
-But it's nice to easily confirm that the same number of cloves come out as went in.
+What's nice about thumb-tacking the cloves into the onion, though, is it makes them easier to retrieve.
+Again, you're straining the sauce anyway.
+But since a clove can crack a tooth, it's nice to confirm that the same number come out as went in.

-The reason I say white pepper is because some chefs prefer not to see specks of black pepper in a white sauce.
-But if you 1) can't find white pepper and/or 2) don't mind specks of black pepper in your béchamel, then you can use black.
+It's traditional to use white pepper to season béchamel because some chefs prefer not to see specks of black pepper in a white sauce.
+But if you 1) can't find white pepper and/or 2) don't mind specks of black pepper in your béchamel, you can use black.

-Finally, while clarified butter is ideal for making béchamel, béchamel is not nearly as fussy as Hollandaise, so you can make it with ordinary unsalted butter.
-I've done so many, many times.
+Finally, while clarified butter is ideal for making béchamel, béchamel is not nearly as fussy as hollandaise, so you can make it with ordinary unsalted butter.
 Just make sure you use a little bit more, because whole butter contains water, while clarified butter doesn't.

 - 30 grams all-purpose flour (around 1/3 cup)